How to Avoid Winter Water Damage

 Fall has just begun and the cold of winter is already on its way, sending chilly air and the threat of snow across the country.
 Many homeowners pack up and leave during winter, heading somewhere warm for extended periods of time.
 We call these people “snowbirds,” and we have some advice for them!

 Closing up your home for winter, whether it’s for a few months or only a few weeks, can be hazardous due to cold temperatures and bursting pipes.
-Keeping your temperature too low while you’re away can potentially lead to flooding and costly water damage repair in Montana.
+Keeping your temperature too low while you’re away can potentially lead to flooding and require water damage repair.
 If you’re a snowbird and are tempted to turn your heat down to save energy costs, don’t do it; you should keep your home set to 65 degrees Fahrenheit or higher to avoid building and water damage.

 The problem with lowering your home’s temperature